Underwater energy storage

 - Decryption of underwater energy storage device

-- Patent protection for underwater energy storage system
+- Dutch patent for underwater energy storage

 - Advantages and disadvantages of underwater compressed air energy storage